 “I was pleased to learn that you have professional background in music, both as a performer and in the business side of things.
 In my mind this is surely a key reason that your writing about the music is so insightful — you know what you’re talking about!”
-Dr. Lewis Porter, jazz pianist, composer, author, Professor of Music at Rutgers University and founder and director of the Master’s Program in Jazz History and Research.
+Dr. Lewis Porter, Jazz Pianist, Composer, Author, Professor of Music at Rutgers University and Founder and Director of their Master’s Program in Jazz History and Research.

 It was three syllables in competition with five, so Nick Stewart won out against Stuart Nicholson.
 Thus the Nick Stewart Band began life in Cardiff in 1974, initially working the South Wales area but after a couple of good reviews in the trade press in 1976 work started picking up further afield.